11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 Somehow, it took a pandemic to get interviewers to actually interview Donald Trump.

-Ever since Lester Holt dislodged an admission from Trump that “this Russia thing” played into Trump’s rationale for firing James Comey in 2017, interviews with the president seemed to consist mostly of glad-handing with Fox News personalities.
-A few weeks ago, however, Fox News reporter Chris Wallace conducted what appeared to be the first truly adversarial interview of Trump’s presidency, repeatedly fact-checking falsehoods in real time.
-Now, hot on Wallace’s heels, comes Jonathan Swan’s Axios interview with Trump, which is shockingly chockablock with tough questions and determined pushback.
+Ever since Lester Holt dislodged an admission from Trump that “this Russia thing” played into the president’s rationale for firing James Comey in 2017, interviews with Trump seemed to consist mostly of glad-handing with Fox News personalities.
+A few weeks ago, however, Fox’s Chris Wallace conducted what appeared to be the first truly adversarial interview with Trump, repeatedly fact-checking his falsehoods in real time.
+Now, hot on Wallace’s heels, comes Jonathan Swan’s Axios interview, which is shockingly chockablock with tough questions and determined pushback.

-Axios isn’t exactly known for this kind of interview.
+Axios isn’t exactly known for this kind of thing.
 Swan’s previous kid-gloves interviews with the president suggested the outlet was hellbent on maintaining its enviable White House access.

-Rather, it’s the type of White House interview a reporter conducts when they’re not terribly concerned about being invited back.
-Although it’s fairly typical of what one might expect for a president in crisis—and Barbara Walters was serving Trump this kind of interview 30 years ago—in terms of what we’ve come to expect from Trump’s presidency, this is full-on scorched earth.
+Rather, this is the type of White House interview a reporter conducts when they’re not terribly concerned about being invited back.
+Although it’s fairly typical of what one might expect for a president in crisis—and Barbara Walters was serving Trump this kind of confrontation 30 years ago—in terms of what we’ve come to expect from Trump, this is full-on scorched earth.

 While oftentimes trailers are known to give away too much of a movie, if anything the trailer for this Axios interview undersells its blockbuster status.
-At only 1:45 into the proceedings, viewers can see Trump realizing that this interview will not be a walk in the park, when Swan asks to what extent Trump’s positive thinking mindset is “unsuitable to handling the worst pandemic we’ve seen in a century.”
-What follows is a gladiatorial bout of offense and evasion that produces a number of hilarious and meme-worthy reaction faces and too many must-see moments to accurately compile.
+At only 1:45 into the proceedings, viewers can see Trump realize that this will not be the walk in the park he’d hoped, when Swan asks to what extent Trump’s positive thinking mindset is “unsuitable to handling the worst pandemic we’ve seen in a century.”
+What follows is a gladiatorial bout of offense and evasion that produces a number of hilarious and meme-worthy reaction faces, and too many must-see moments to accurately compile.

 Here’s my attempt to do so anyway.